-Boosting algorithms have progressively gained popularity among the machine learning and statistics community, starting from the introduction in the 90s of the famous AdaBoost classification algorithm \cite{Freund1997}.
-Originally introduced as an ensemble method \cite{Buhlmann2007}, boosting was later interpreted as a gradient descent in functional space \cite{Breiman1998}, opening up the possibility of using it for optimizing a wide variety of smooth and non-smooth objective functions.
+Boosting algorithms have progressively gained popularity among the machine learning and statistics community, starting from the introduction in the 90s of the famous AdaBoost classification algorithm \citep{Freund1997}.
+Originally introduced as an ensemble method \citep{Buhlmann2007}, boosting was later interpreted as a gradient descent in function space \citep{Breiman1998}, opening up the possibility of using it for optimizing a wide variety of smooth and non-smooth objective functions.
 In this paper, we follow the interpretation of boosting as an iterative optimization strategy for statistical learning.
-In this section, we review the original gradient descent interpretation in functional space presented in \cite{Friedman2001} and the optimization in parameter space using second order approximations adopted by more recent algorithms.\\ For a give model $F$, under the hypothesis that $\mathscr{L}(y,F)$ is continuous and smooth almost everywhere, we can seek its minimizer $F^*$ through gradient descent iterations.
-To simplify the notation, we refer to $\frac{\partial \mathscr{L}(y, F_{k})}{\partial F_{k}}$ as $g_{k}$, that is, the gradient of the loss function with respect to the model at iteration $k$.
-As it is known, this is equivalent to solve the following minimization problem at each iteration $k$:

-where $\rho$ is a parameter.
-Equation \eqref{eq:gradient_descent} can be interpreted as the act of minimizing the first order approximation of the loss function in its argument $F$, while trying not to deviate too much from the previous fitted model $F_{k}$.
-In order to find the minimizer of \eqref{eq:gradient_descent}, we apply the first order optimality condition and find:

-which is the gradient descent step.
-The loss gradient $g_k$ is easily computed for the dataset $\mathcal{D}$.
-However, as pointed out in \cite{Friedman2001}, our goal is to minimize $\mathscr{L}(y, F)$ not only for the dataset $\mathcal{D}$, but also on unseen data, in order to perform statistical learning and achieve model generalization.
-For this reason, boosting in functional space uses the gradient \emph{learned} by a base model $f(x,\Theta)$, also known as weak learner, where $\Theta$ is the set of the model's parameters.
-The iterative model fitting becomes:
+In this section, we review the original gradient descent interpretation in function space presented in \cite{Friedman2001}.
+A boosted tree can be described as an additive model of $K$ weak learners, each of which is a tree: